 Pool Party Massacre is a directorial debut for Las Vegas-based filmmaker Drew Marvick.
-Before making Pool Party Massacre, Marvick had worked for some years in commercials, had made one short film, as well as several acting appearances in other low-budget and short films.
+Before making Pool Party Massacre, Marvick had worked for some years in commercials, had worked as an associate with Ted V. Mikels, had made one short film, as well as several acting appearances in other low-budget horror films.
 When his friend, cameraman Brian Mills called to say he had a new camera and was looking for a project to try it out on, Marvick lied and said he had a new script called Pool Party Massacre and was then stuck with having to actually come up with one.

 Marvick stated that he wanted to shoot Pool Party Massacre for “only $11”, although ended up spending around $6000.
 The film was shot in Marvick’s own home – in the spirit of makeshift improvisation, his wife Jenifer also appears as the first of the girl friends to be killed (with a claw hammer up through her mouth), while Marvick himself plays the killer.
 Elsewhere, Marvick traded a few favours to persuade cast and crew to work for free – one of these appears to be porn star Alexis Adams who also gets her clothes off for one scene.